Table of contents

 By renting you can get to know a local area much better before you buy, and so you can analyse and understand the local real estate market better, before you make a big investment.

-Renting in Spain offers tenants enhanced rights, in comparison to tenants in the UK.
+For those moving to Spain from the UK, it is worth noting that renting in Spain offers tenants enhanced rights, in comparison to tenants in the UK.
 As a result, landlords in Spain are more likely to seek enhanced deposits and guarantees before agreeing to lease a property.

 Together with increased rights are increased obligations, requiring tenants in Spain to contribute more towards repairs than would be the case in the UK.
 However, this is currently being studied by the Spanish government, and new rules are likely to be set-out in new legislation, due in 2023.